Disney Plus prices in Australia: monthly and yearly subscription costs in 2026

 (Image credit: Disney Plus)

-That said, Disney has also catapulted into different universes, like Marvel, Star Wars and National Geographic, and created new endings to beloved character arcs in live-action remakes (which are pretty hit or miss, to be honest).
-Consequently, the company has undoubtedly cemented the fact that there’s a Disney film, show or documentary out there for everyone.
+Disney has catapulted into different universes, like Marvel, Star Wars, National Geographic, Hulu, and ESPN.
+And consequently, the company has undoubtedly cemented the fact that there’s a Disney film, show or documentary for everyone.

 How much does Disney Plus cost in Australia?